 Personal loan: Unlike business loans, personal loans are usually unsecured, meaning you don’t have to put up a valuable as collateral.
 Plus, it’s usually easier to qualify for a personal loan since it’s based on your credit and income, rather than your business’.
 Depending on your finances, you could qualify for a low-interest personal loan.
 With lenders like PrimeRates, you can borrow as much as $100,000.

 Business credit card: If you need access to funding on an ongoing basis rather than as a one-off, a business credit card might be a better option for you than a business or personal loan.
 With a card like the Ink Business Preferred® Credit Card.
-New Offer!
 Earn 100k bonus points after you spend $15,000 on purchases in the first 3 months from account opening.
-That's $1,250 toward travel when redeemed through Chase Ultimate Rewards®.
+That's $1,000 cash back or $1,250 toward travel when redeemed through Chase Ultimate Rewards®.
+Earn 3 points per $1 on the first $150,000 spent on travel and select business categories each account anniversary year.
+Earn 1 point per $1 on all other purchases.

 Starting a business